walkerh1/rust-monkey/README.md

 # rust-monkey
-Rust interpreter and compiler for the Monkey programming language, based on the books by Thorsten Ball.
+*Rust* interpreter and compiler for the *Monkey* programming language, based on the books by Thorsten Ball.

-## addition language features
+## Additional language features
+In addition to the langauge features of vanilla *Monkey*, I have added the following:
 * logical operators `&&` and `||`
 * `while` loop
 * assignment (e.g. `x = x + 1;`)

-With assignment it is possible to create closures which can keep state between function calls, such as `counter` below:
+With assignment it is possible to create closures that can also maintain state between function calls, such as `counter` below:
 ```
 let makeCounter = fn() {
     let count = 0;